Scholarly Concentrations Program (SCP)

 The SCP has both ‘participation’ and ‘capstone project’ requirements.
 Graduation with a SCP designation is at the discretion of the Faculty Leader(s) and the SCP Director.
+Ten (10) hours of participation in the first and second years are recorded on the transcript through the Scholarly Concentration Course (BMS6991 and BMS6992) under the Course Co-Directorship of Drs.
+Susan Pross and Ingrid Bahner.

 Capstone requirements are expected to be unique to the individual concentrations.
 Faculty Leaders will provide verification of the concentration expectations.
 There must be a scholarly write-up of any findings to supplement a poster/powerpoint.